AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ![](assets/asconfig-prompt.png)

- * **Automatic** - If you select this, when project's settings are changed, the extension will modify the `asconfig.json`.
+- **Automatic** - If you select this, when project's settings are changed, the extension will modify the `asconfig.json`.
 If there is an existing `asconfig.json`, it will be backed up and timestamped.

- * **I'll Maintain it** - This will not create or modify an `asconfig.json` file.
-Remember, you need one for code intelligence and issues!
+- **I'll Maintain it** - This will not create or modify an `asconfig.json` file.
+Just remember, you need one for code intelligence and issues!

- * **Cancel** - Skip, but will prompt you every time you open the project.
+- **Cancel** - Skip, but will prompt you every time you open the project.

 If the extension handles your `asconfig.json`, only the options used by this extension are changed.
-Since the building is not handled by AS3MXML, most of the packaging setting are not modified.
+Since the building is not handled by AS3MXML, most of the compling and packaging setting are not modified.

 ## ⚙️ Import Flash Builder project

 While Flex Builder / Flash Builder are no longer supported by Adobe, this extension allows users to migrate their existing project for use in Panic Nova.
-If your project contains  `.actionScriptProperties`, `.project`, and `.flexProperies` or `.flexLibProperies`, the entesting defaults to promting you to import the settings:
+If your project contains  `.actionScriptProperties`, `.project`, and `.flexProperies` or `.flexLibProperies`, the extension defaults to prompting you to import the settings:

 ![](assets/fb-detected.png)

- * **Yes** - Converts the Flash Builder project and modify the Nova project's settings.
+- **Yes** - Converts the Flash Builder project and modify the Nova project's settings.

- * **Never** - Will not import and won't ask again.
+- **Never** - Will not import and won't ask again.

- * **Cancel** - Will not import, but will ask you next time.
+- **Cancel** - Will not import, but will ask you next time.

 If you want, you can also change this setting in the **Extensions → Settings → Additional Options... → Prompt to import Flash Builder projects** and disable it.

 You can also use the menu option **Extensions → ActionScript 3 → Import Flash Builder project...** to change your project's settings to those used by a Flash Builder project when ever you feel like it.

+#### SDKs

-Currently, there is no list of SDKs like Flash Builder, if it reads the name of the SDK from the Flash Builder project, it will reminded you to update your project's SDK settings:
+Currently, there is no list of SDKs like Flash Builder, if the import reads the name of the SDK from the Flash Builder project, it will reminded you to update your project's SDK settings:

 ![](assets/check-sdk.png)